What Is Controlling Behavior?

-There are several underlying drivers of controlling behavior.
 The most common are anxiety disorders and personality disorders.
 People with anxiety disorders feel a need to control everything around them in order to feel at peace.
 They may not trust anyone else to handle things the way they will.

-Dealing With Controlling Behavior
+Dealing With Mild Controlling Behavior

 Sometimes controlling behavior is simply an annoying trait, but it may cross the line into abusive behavior.
 Once you determine the severity of the behavior, you can decide how to handle it.